-Same is true if you believe forever is doable, you’ll work towards making the relationship and the marriage work, regardless of the cost.
+The same is true if you believe forever is doable, you’ll work towards making the relationship and the marriage work, regardless of the cost.

 I will be sharing with you practical tips, gained from being married for 23 years (and counting) to my girlfriend of 5 years.

 - The emotional dimension of love needs fuel to sustain.
 A commitment to cultivate and keep love is needed because it’s a cycle.
 You worked to fuel or sustain the relationship so you reaped positive emotions.
-Because there is positive emotion, you are motivated to keep refuelling the emotions.
+Because there is a positive emotion, you are motivated to keep refueling the emotions.
 And the cycle goes on and on.

 - Accept each others’ differences, agree to disagree, and you must be willing to lose in order to win.

 - Give each other the space to grow and be themselves, always support each others’ pursuit of growth.